HealthOne

-HealthONE is the largest healthcare system in the metro Denver area, with 10,000 employees and 3,000 affiliated physicians.
-HealthOne is a part of HCA Healthcare.
+HCA HealthONE is the largest healthcare system in the metro Denver area, with more than 12,000 employees and 4,500 affiliated physicians.
+HCA HealthOne is a part of HCA Healthcare.

 HealthONE was established when P/SL Healthcare bought AMI's Colorado assets in 1991.
 That entity merged with Swedish Hospital to become P/SL Swedish, and the HealthONE name was adopted in late 1993; it was purchased from a health care system in Minnesota, which had used the moniker until merging with another company in 1992.
 From 1995 to 2011, it was co-owned by HCA and the Colorado Health Foundation; HCA bought the remaining stake for $1.45 billion in 2011.